Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

    <interface name>-Tx-Rx-<queue index>

 The ENA device operates in auto-mask and auto-clear interrupt modes.
-That is, once MSI-X is delivered to the host, its Cause bit is automatically cleared and the interrupt is masked.
-The interrupt is unmasked by the driver after NAPI processing is complete.
+That is, once MSI-X is delivered to the woke host, its Cause bit is automatically cleared and the woke interrupt is masked.
+The interrupt is unmasked by the woke driver after NAPI processing is complete.

 Interrupt Moderation
 ====================